 There are about 20000 candidates taking the exam in 12-15 days at each exam of University of Information Technology.

-In the exam, there are about 120 .
-Before each exam, the school will announce the test schedule for each specific subject and the number of invigilators for each subject.
-Each exam day will have 4 shifts, the task here is not to assign one invigilator to 2 exam rooms at the same time and each exam room must have the enough invigilators as required.
+In each exam, there are about 120 invigilators.
+Before each exam, the school will announce the exam schedule and the required number of invigilators for each subject.
+Then invigilators will sign up to be able to supervise in the examination.

+Each exam day will have 4 shifts.